 A geofence is a virtual boundary that can detect when an object enters or exits the area.
 This boundary can be a radius or any search area format, such as a bounding box, GeoJSON object, etc. Tile38 can turn any standard search into a geofence monitor by adding the FENCE keyword to the search.

-And the connection will be kept open.
-If any object enters or exits the 6 km radius around
+The connection will be kept open using the SUBSCRIBE command.
+If any object enters or exists the 6km radius around

-The server will notify the client if the
+The server will notify the subscribed clients if the

 delnotifies the client that an object has been deleted from the collection that is being fenced.